-- 1. The kicker is defined as the robot from the kicker's team without red card with the lowest number. - 2.
+- 1. The striker is defined as the robot from the striker's team with the lowest ID without a red card. - 2.
 The goalkeeper is chosen based on the GameController information. - 3.
 Both players are spawned at appropriate locations. - 4.
 State is set to SET - 5.
 Ball is spawned on the penalty mark. - 6.
 The referee waits 15 seconds before sending signals to start the trial - 7.
 The state is set to PLAYING.